jkuhno/llm-project/README.md

-# A personal assistant of sorts
+# A personal restaurant recommender
-A final product should be a voice assistant server running smooth on local machine, with access to bespoke tools.

-Currently can listen to human speech, chat with short- and long-term memory and produce the output as speech.
+Previously experimented on short- and long-term memory in Langgraph and inference on HuggingFace.

-Short-term memory is in-memory, long-term memory is presisted in postgres.
-The long-term memory is saved in a parallel node with the chat model, but has very crude handling for duplicates and no debouncing.
+Now focusing on making an actually helpful system, that can recommend places to it given user cravings and make a decision if user is indecisive.

 Testing is done on Quadro RTX 4000 **8GB**, should fit in 6 or less with a little more optimization.